Getting Started with Pointed Pen Modern Calligraphy

 I learnt my lesson the hard way: my first nib is heavily welded in with ink into the holder that it’s there to stay forever!

-Just a final note about setting everything up…I always place my water, ink and paintbrush to the side of my work on the same side as the hand I’m writing with; in my case, on the right.
+Just a final note about setting your calligraphy supplies up…I always place my water, ink and paintbrush to the side of my work on the same side as the hand I’m writing with; in my case, on the right.

 If you do this you’ll avoid crossing your page with an inky pen and making more mess than you need to - always a bonus!

-I hope that helps and solves the problem of ‘what do I need to get started?’
+I hope that helps and solves the question of ‘what do I need to get started with modern calligraphy?’

-With just a small investment on a few key materials along with digging around some cupboards you’ll be raring to go in no time.
+With just a small investment on a few key supplies along with digging around cupboards you’ll be ready to start writing beautiful calligraphy in no time.